Skip to main content

 Insertion

-IUC discussion and assessment is essential to ensure the method and procedure will be safe for the individual, that they make an informed choice about their contraception options and are able to give informed consent.
-Discussion may be at the time of the procedure, or at a prior appointment, depending on local service pathways and the urgency of the IUC insertion.
-Discussion and assessment may be undertaken face-to-face, via telephone or virtual appointment, or by self-assessment and signposting to patient resources.
+This is essential to ensure individuals make an informed choice about their contraception options and can give informed consent.
+These may be undertaken face-to-face, via telephone or virtual appointment, or by self-assessment and signposting to patient resources.
 Women can be encouraged to watch an eight minute information film produced by Lothian Sexual Health available at https://www.lothiansexualhealth.scot/contraception/iud-ius/

 A Cu-IUD can be inserted at any time during the menstrual cycle providing that pregnancy can be reasonably excluded (see Box 1).
 Recommendations for starting or switching to a Cu-IUD can be found in Table 2 and Table 3.